maguowei/awesome-stars/README.md

 * [logstash](https://github.com/elastic/logstash) - logstash - transport and process your logs, events, or other data
 * [gitlabhq](https://github.com/gitlabhq/gitlabhq) - GitLab is version control for your server | Please open issues in our issue tracker on GitLab.com

+## Scala

+* [spark](https://github.com/apache/spark) - Mirror of Apache Spark

 ## Shell

+* [dokku](https://github.com/dokku/dokku) - A docker-powered PaaS that helps you build and manage the lifecycle of applications
 * [official-images](https://github.com/docker-library/official-images) - Docker Official Images
 * [git-extras](https://github.com/tj/git-extras) - GIT utilities -- repo summary, repl, changelog population, author commit percentages and more
 * [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) - A delightful community-driven framework for managing your zsh configuration.
 Includes 200+ optional plugins (rails, git, OSX, hub, capistrano, brew, ant, php, python, etc), over 140 themes to spice up your morning, and an auto-update tool so that makes it easy to keep up with the latest updates from the community.